List types for resource aware languages: an implicit name approach: Conclusion

 \section{Conclusion}

+This paper introduces a novel approach to dealing with resource-related properties of formal languages, specifically focusing on the concept of linearity.
+This concept, although informally clear and intuitive, can be challenging to formally define and successfully implement.
+Our approach relies on using implicit names (such as de Bruijn indices or novel ®-indices) and $\Ell$-types (which represent the list of free indices in a term).
+This approach enables simple formal definitions of linearity through $\Ell$-typeability.

-This paper introduced three new calculi with implicit names dealing with linearity, i.e., the property that bound variables occur once and only once.
-The first calculus is the most straightforward, since it is just the $`l$-calculus with unique occurrence of each variable (\textsf{BCI$`l$}-terms).
-The second calculus addresses an abstract implementation of $`b$\=/reduction through explicit substitution.
-The third calculus is a calculus of resource with explicit duplication and explicit erasure.
-For each of those calculi, we introduce a specific $\Ell$-type system, which is used (a) to define terms and (b) to characterise linearity of closed terms.
+To illustrate our approach, we introduced three new languages with implicit names.
+The first language is the most straightforward, as it comprises traditional $`l$-terms with unique occurrences of each variable (\textsf{BCI$`l$}-terms).
+The second language addresses an abstract implementation of $`b$\=/reduction through explicit substitution.
+The third language is concerned with resource control, featuring explicit duplication and explicit erasure.

+For each of those languages, we introduce a specific list type system, which is used to give a simple and manageable definition of linearity.
 Those types represent lists of free implicit names: de Bruin indices for the first two calculi, and new ®-indices for the calculus with resource control.

-Moreover for these three calculi, we propose an implementation in a language with dependent types, namely \textsf{Agda}.
-The features of those calculi are not easily represented by dependent type constraints.
-For instance, the $\Ell$-type system for $\Luin$ is not trivial as is its \textsf{Agda} implementation and for a plain $`l$-term, it is not easy to build its corresponding $\lRdB$-term in the calculus of resource.
-For these reasons, the implementation of $`b$ reduction of $\LRdB$ is not done.
-However a whole code in \textsf{Haskell} exists where constraints are not as deeply checked as they are in the \textsf{Agda} code.
-Completing the \textsf{Agda} code is ongoing, but working on the \textsf{Agda} code played a main role in the design of the calculi and of their $\Ell$-types and thanks to those $\Ell$-types, we were able to describe and characterise $\luin$-terms (linear terms of explicit substitution).

-To summarize, we have introduced four concepts: $\Ell$-types, implicit names (de Bruijn indices and ®-indices), explicit duplication and explicit erasure, and three calculi: $\lin$, $\luin$ and $\lRdB$.
+To summarise, we have addressed the concepts of linearity, implicit names and explicit resource control (duplication and erasure) by introducing and implementing \Sil{in Haskell \cite{githubrepo2}} list types, ®-indices and three new languages: $\Lin$, $\Luin$ and~$\LRdBin$.

+\Sil{As for ongoing and further work, we plan to develop a direct method for charaterising \emph{affiness and relevance} in the implicit names framework.
+Moreover, the \textsf{Agda} implementation, which is currently under development~\cite{githubrepo}, will be furthered}, as well as a study of the statistics (the ratio) of the use of $(`b_{\textrm{\textregistered}})$-contractions over control operations.
+This would require a definition of ®-substitution in terms of explicit ®-substitution.